Abdullah-codes/bash-automation/Readme.md

 ## Automation to setup AWS infra and Deploy Wordpress.

-By using only single script we can create the AWS infrastructure and deploy the wordpress on the infrastructure
+By using only single script we can create the AWS infrastructure and deploy the wordpress.

 **Setup_infra_and_deploy.sh**